Rita Briansky: Career

 Musée national des beaux-arts du Québec, the Art Gallery of Hamilton, the Burnaby Art Gallery the Cape Breton University Art Gallery, the Winnipeg Art Gallery, the Vancouver Art Gallery, and many others.
-She also illustrated an anthology of children’s short stories for the Gage Publishing Company called Rubaboo 4.
+She also illustrated an anthology of children's short stories for the Gage Publishing Company called Rubaboo 4.

 Briansky was a member of the Canadian Painter-Etchers and Engravers Society, and the Canadian Society of Graphic Art.

 A full-length feature film The Wonder and Amazement - Rita Briansky on Her Life in Art was made by Janet Best and Dov Okouneff on her life and art in 2018.

-For more than 45 years, she has worked as a teacher, both of art history and studio art.
+For more than 45 years, she worked as a teacher, both of art history and studio art.

+Personal life and death

+Briansky was married to fellow artist Joseph Prezament.

+Briansky died on 24 April 2025, at the age of 99.